AlexELEC/docs.dev/content.en/docs/alexelec/docs/about.md

 **LibreELEC**

-The ability to install packages from the <a target='_blank' href="https://wiki.coreelec.org/coreelec:entware">«Entware»</a>
-repository has been added to this system (this feature is default in CoreELEC).
+The ability to install packages from the [«Entware»](/docs/alexelec/docs/entware/) repository has been added to this system (<a target='_blank' href="https://wiki.coreelec.org/coreelec:entware">this feature</a> is default in CoreELEC).

 **CoreELEC**